cory321/Hemsy/docs/PLAYWRIGHT_CLERK_TESTING.md

 # Playwright E2E Testing with Clerk Authentication

-This document explains how to run end-to-end tests with Clerk authentication in the Threadfolio V2 application.
+This document explains how to run end-to-end tests with Clerk authentication in the Hemsy application.

 ## Overview